Nitlix/Nitlix/README.md

 ### Hi there 👋

-I'm Nit (he/him), a Web & Server Dev/Designer ❤️‍🔥(since '17)  currently working at [Nitlix, eSwap, Fluid Client, Green Bot and more side projects.](https://nitlix.pro) 🥳
+I'm Nit (he/him), a Web & Server Dev/Designer ❤️‍🔥 (since '19) currently working at [Nitlix, eSwap, Fluid Client, Green Bot and more side projects.](https://nitlix.pro) 🥳

 I have a passion for clean and terribly fast code, optimised and free for all analytics and making the internet a private and safe place.